i000o/interactive-rating-component/README.md

 - Setting Text Content: You can also use .textContent to replace the existing text within an element. for `.textContent` method.
 - `You selected ${selectedRating.value} out of 5`;`
+- I'm curious about the relationships between classes in HTML and JavaScript now, it's so different to CSS.
+- I'm curious about `display: none;` defaults and overrides between CSS and JS.
+Their relationship is also different.
+- AI: "Think of console.log as your flashlight when navigating through the "dark" parts of your code" Love this

 ## Continued development